charlesreid1-docker/pod-webhooks/docs/Running.md

 docker-compose up -d    # detached
 ```

-If you want to rebuild all the containers before running up,
+If you want to rebuild all the containers before bringing
+the pod up, add the `--build` flag:

 ```
 docker-compose up --build
 ```

-If you just want to rebuild the containers,
+If you just want to rebuild the containers without bringing
+them up,

 ```
 docker-compose build